aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

       --help  Show this message and exit.

     Commands:
-      create   Export various entities, such as Codes, Computers, Groups and... inspect  Inspect the contents of an exported archive without importing the...
+      create   Create an export archive.
-      migrate  Migrate an existing export archive file to the most recent...
+      inspect  Inspect the contents of an exported archive without importing it. migrate  Migrate an existing export archive to the most recent version.

 .. _verdi_graph: